gleechi/gleechi.github.io/pages/unity/unity_component_vgexternalcontrollermanager.md

 ---

 <!--
-VG_ExternalControllerManager is a is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGPublicScript}}">public script</a> that exemplifies how you could provide custom controller scripts for your application.
+VG_ExternalControllerManager is a is a {% include tooltip.html tooltip="VGPublicScript" text="public script" %} that exemplifies how you could provide custom controller scripts for your application.
 The class, used in MyVirtualGrasp.cs, provides a tutorial on the VG API functions for external sensor control.
 -->